whtouche/wdi_1_ruby_demo_objects/instructor_notes.md

 Add the following behavior to your app.
 * Create a method to give the artist a percentage of the price.
 * Initially, at release, an artist will get 20% of the price.
+Need a new attribute here.
 * For every 5 years that the song is available decrease the artist percentage by 5 percent.

 #### Demo